-The user can change the following configuration parameters:
+The user can change the following configuration parameters through GUI interface:

 - Inverter Command Mode: Setting this parameter to 1 allows the CAN mode to become active. - CAN Bus Speed: Allowed speeds are 125 Kbps, 250 Kbps, 500 Kbps, or 1 Mbps.
 Enter 125, 250, 500, or 1000 to program the configuration parameter. - CAN Terminator Resistor: The resistor can be applied or opened. - CAN Identifier Offset: The default identifier is 0x0A0.
-However, user can choose any address between 0 and 0x7C0. - CAN Active Messages Word: This parameter is defined to enable/disable CAN Broadcast Messages.
-Each bit in this parameter represents a CAN Message broadcast status.
-Setting the bit to 0 disables the corresponding message.
-Setting the bit to 1 enables the broadcast.
+However, user can choose any address between 0 and 0x7C0.